-List of Eligible Occupations
+List of ELSS-Eligible Occupations

 Below is a complete list of eligible occupations in tourism/hospitality, long-haul trucking and food processing.
-Please see the National Occupational Classification for a description of the main duties and employment requirements for each occupation.
+Please see the National Occupational Classification for a description of the main duties for each occupation.

 Occupations in Travel and Accommodation

 NOC Occupation

 6525 Hotel Front Desk Clerks